 12- Break out some Road Trip Bingo for your kids.
 This fun game will give some variety to the trip and is a great distraction, looking for things and marking them off as you go.

 14- Use a cookie sheet to create an instant activity tray for your little ones when traveling- it is like a mini desk in the car!
-All that you need to make this is a cookie sheet, a Dremmel tool and some velcro!
+All that you need to make this is a cookie sheet, a Dremel tool, and some velcro!

-15- Legos are always fun but can be hard to keep track of when traveling.
+15- Legos are always fun but can be hard to keep track of when traveling (especially traveling with small children).
 This is why, when I saw the idea for a Portable Lego Kit, I just loved it.
 Just a little tote or lunch box and some legos!
 So simple and creates wonderful playtime opportunities.

 16- When the time in the car or airplane is going to be long, a scavenger hunt is a great option.
 Let the kids look for certain landmarks, cars and other things!

 17- Print off this cute license plate checklist and look for the license plates along the way- see who can cross them off first.
 Do they see one from PA?
 What about NC?